Coaching Missional Communities – Philosophy

 In your experience, what is critical in helping people pursue missional communities?

-2 replies on “Coaching Missional Communities – Philosophy”
+2 responses to “Coaching Missional Communities – Philosophy”

 Leave a Reply